inertialsense/IS-hdw/Products/EVB-2-1/README.md

 + Add version label.
 + Update manufacturing docs for new U.FL cables (current cables are good)
-+ Jumper to G1_SDA and G2_SCL to CAN transceiver to support future generation of uINS which will have new processor with CAN stack.
++ Jumper to G1_SDA and G2_SCL to CAN transceiver to support future generation of IMX which will have new processor with CAN stack.
 + Consider consolidating the power input FET arrays
 + Move INS reset from common reset to MCU pin.
 + Move voltage sensing circuit to analog capable pin of MCU instead of on INS.